tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 in addition, or otherwise, then of course optimize your server-side architecture and code.
 If you manage your own servers, avoid buying machines to let them sit idle: maximize their utilization.

-<aside role="doc-pullquote presentation" aria-hidden=true>Pick servers in carbon-neutral or low-carbon datacenters first, then optimize your architecture and code.</aside>
+{% pullquote "presentation" %}Pick servers in carbon-neutral or low-carbon datacenters first, then optimize your architecture and code.{% endpullquote %}

 For the networks, our actions are probably limited to reducing data usage, <q>not because it reduces immediate emissions (it doesn't), but to avoid the need for rapid expansion of the network infrastructure</q> (I'm quoting [Wim Vanderbauwhede][] here, from a private conversation).